South Carolina is home to many beautiful and fascinating moth species.

 1. Unicorn Caterpillar Moth

 The Unicorn Caterpillar Moth (Schizura unicorns) is the first on this list of the types of moths in South Carolina and other areas of the southeastern United States.
 It is a medium-sized moth with a wingspan of 1.5 – 2 inches.
 The head and thorax are yellowish-orange, while the abdomen is darker orange or reddish.
-Its most distinctive feature is the yellow tufts of hairs along its back that give it a “unicorn” appearance.
+Its most distinctive feature is the yellow tufts of hairs along its back, giving it a “unicorn” appearance.

 The moth flies from April through June and is attracted to lights at night.
 It also visits flowers, such as honeysuckle, for nectar.
-Its caterpillars are defoliators of oaks and maples and members of the rose family, making them a minor pest of commercial trees and shrubs.
+Its caterpillars defoliate oaks, maples, and members of the rose family, making them a minor pest of commercial trees and shrubs.

 2. Yellow-Headed Looper Moth

-The yellow-headed looper moth (Lambdina pellucidaria) is an attractive small to medium-sized moth found in South Carolina.
-These moths are easily identified by their bright yellow and black forewings.
+The yellow-headed looper moth (Lambdina pellucidaria) is an attractive small to medium-sized moth in South Carolina.
+Their bright yellow and black forewings easily identify these moths.
 The hindwings are mostly white, with a large dark spot near the base.
 The yellow-headed looper moth is typically active from late spring until summer and can feed on various plants.

 They are commonly seen in yards and gardens as they search for food and lay eggs.
 The larvae of the yellow-headed looper moth feed on various plants such as clover, grasses, and weeds.
 They form large webs in the branches of trees, shrubs, and grasses.
 The adult moth has a wingspan of about 1 inch and can reach speeds up to 15 mph.

-The yellow-headed looper moth is important to both farmers and gardeners as it helps control the population of pests.
-This species is considered to be one of the common types of moths in South Carolina and can be spotted in many places during the warmer months.
+The yellow-headed looper moth is important to farmers and gardeners as it helps control pest populations.
+This species is considered one of the common types of moths in South Carolina and can be spotted in many places during the warmer months.

 3. Yellow-Striped Armyworm Moth